Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/recognizing-artifacts.md

 to smooth out block boundaries.
 In more severe cases,
 dedicated deblocking filters
-such as those found in encoders' in-loop filters, or deblocking plugins can be used to further reduce blocking.
+such as those found in encoders' in-loop filters or deblocking plugins like [VapourSynth-Deblock](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-Deblock) can be used to further reduce blocking.

 ### Range compression/expansion